mori-cyber/PyDeploy/redis-7-1/readme.md

 **Hint**: Use the `pipeline` and `hmset` commands in Redis to batch the operations.

 This problem  help me to understand how to optimize multiple Redis operations using pipelines, making the interaction more efficient, especially when dealing with a large number of commands.
-# thank you mr sajad aemmi❤️❤️❤️
+# thank you Mr Sajad Aemmi❤️❤️❤️